 Unlike other forms of art, games are bound by playability concerns.
 Game content is often divided between playable and unplayable.
 My research focuses on satisfying playability constraints either via objective-driven search or via novelty search.

-in Proceedings of the International Conference on Computational Creativity, 2022.
+in Proceedings of the FDG workshop on Procedural Content Generation, 2022.
 BibTex

 Abstract: Quality-diversity (QD) algorithms search for a set of good solutions which cover a space as defined by behavior metrics.
 This simultaneous focus on quality and diversity with explicit metrics sets QD algorithms apart from standard single- and multi-objective evolutionary algorithms, as well as from diversity preservation approaches such as niching.
 These properties open up new avenues for artificial intelligence in games, in particular for procedural content generation.
 Creating multiple systematically varying solutions allows new approaches to creative human-AI interaction as well as adaptivity.
 In the last few years, a handful of applications of QD to procedural content generation and game playing have been proposed; we discuss these and propose challenges for future work.